xStarbound/xStarbound/README.md

 > - Mods intended to patch in «body dynamics» support for other mods simply will not work at all.
 > - Race mods that support StarExtensions' text-to-speech feature will work just fine, but the text-to-speech functionality won't work.

+### ⚠️ Partially compatible

-**Partially compatible:** The following mods are only partially compatible with xStarbound:
+The following mods are only partially compatible with xStarbound:

 - [1x UI scaling](https://steamcommunity.com/sharedfiles/filedetails/?id=1782208070) — won't do anything and is redundant.
 - [3x UI scaling](https://steamcommunity.com/sharedfiles/filedetails/?id=2681858844) — ditto.